The 3 best dog seat covers for leather seats

 If you’re in a hurry, then our top choice to safeguard your back seat is the hammock style Kurgo Loft Car Seat Cover.

-Finding a designated space for your dog
+Finding and measuring a designated space for your dog

 Finding the right space in the car for your dog needs to be thought out carefully.